ops-wedge/ops-hw-config/README.md

 # ops-hw-config

 ## What is ops-hw-config?
 The ops-hw-config repository contains all of the hardware description files for all of the platforms supported by OpenSwitch.
 The hardware description files contain the information to enumerate what hardware capabilites are supported.
 These files are written in YAML.
+The repository also contains an extended YAML parser library that other daemons can use to read this information.

 What is the structure of the repository?
 ----------------------------------------